 • Swelling of nearby gum tissue

-• Radiographic evidence of infection at the root tip
+• Signs of infection near the tooth root

 Benefits of Root Canal Therapy